Santa Clarita and Northern Los Angeles County Area

 These images are of the original 2 larvae collected as eggs on 5-11-2005, now one month later and near fully grown.
 They are probably ready to purge and pupate soon.
 The photos were taken outside in the sunlight to help bring-out the natural coloration.
 6-11-2005

 By 6-14-2005, a few of the larvae had purged and begun wandering.
 They were placed into a paper bag which was rolled closed.
 This provides a dark place for them to pupate, and also allows the resulting pupae to easily be cut from the paper bag for moving to an emerging enclosure.
 The top row shows the wandering larvae.
-Note that they still has their pink-ish white color.
+Note that they still have their pink-ish white color.

 Row 2 shows some larvae in the paper bag, and a larva which has located a suitable place but has not spun its sling.
 Note that it has lost its pink color and is now mostly black and white.